miimoriya0-gent/intel-mainline-tracking-overlay/README.md

 ```

 ## 📄 License
-[cite_start]The ebuilds and patches in this repository are distributed under the GPL-2 License[cite: 263].
+The ebuilds and patches in this repository are distributed under the GPL-2 License.